tjthurman/git_intro_workshop/workshop.md

 Then, you may want/need to push your these changes from your local main branch to the main branch of your GitHub: `git push origin main`.
 But again, that is sort of optional: you do all your branching from the local version of main.

+### Reviewing a PR

+Say you're the maintainer of repository and someone has just made a pull request.
+You looked at the code online and it seems fine, but you want to double-check it by actually running the code on your computer.
+There are ways to do this!
+The GitHub command-line interface, which we haven't talked about, provides an option to do this.
+But you can also do it with regular git.

+To make this more explicit, let's assume we're working on the same project we've been discussing throughout this workshop.
+There's a "primary" repository that you don't own, and you have a fork of it in your personal GitHub and have set the primary repo as an upstream remote to your fork.
+Someone else, with username "coder_X", has their own personal fork of the primary repository and implemented a feature in a branch called "feature_branch".
+They make a pull request, number 99, for that branch against the primary repository.
+You'd like to download that code on your computer and check it out.
+First, you'd fetch the changes:

+`git fetch upstream/URL pull/99/head:coder_X/feature_branch`

+This would let you see the changes in the git history.
+To actually incorporate the changes, make a new branch (maybe, PR_checking?):

+`git branch PR_checking`

+Checkout that branch, and then pull/merge in the changes:

+`git pull upstream/URL pull/99/head:coder_X/feature_branch`

+What if you discover some changes you'd like to make.
+In general, the best thing to do is to just use the GitHub review features to ask coder_X to make changes.
+If you really want, you could commit changes on your branch (PR_checking), push them up to your own fork on GitHub (`git push origin/PR_checking`), and then open a full request against the feature_branch in coder_X's fork of the repo.
+Then, coder_X could incorporate those changes, and those changes would also be reflected in their pull request against the "primary" repository.

 ## Further resources